Eris: Measuring discord among multidimensional data sources: Proofs

-\albertoAddressed{The syntax of antecedent-consequent in the figures may not be obvious for everyone (I remember it was not for me).}

-Fig.~\ref{fig:wf} defines the well-formedness relation for queries.
-The rules in Fig.~\ref{fig:wf} define the relations $\Sigma \vdash q : K \tri V$ inductively as the least relation satisfying the rules, where each rule is interpreted as an implication ''if the hypotheses (shown above the line) hold then the conclusion (shown below the line) holds.''
-(For more background on type systems, inference rules and inductive reasoning about them, see a standard textbook such as Pierce~\cite{pierce02tapl}.)
-The judgment $\Sigma \vdash q : K \tri V$ states that in schema $\Sigma$, query $q$ is well-formed and has type $K \tri V$.
-Intuitively, this means that if $q$ is run on an instance of $\Sigma$, then it produces a result relation that is a finite map $ R: K \tri V$.
-We make use of additional judgments for well-formedness of selection conditions $c$ ($U \vdash c : \mathbb{B}$) and expressions $e$ ($U \vdash e : \mathbb{R}$) which are standard and omitted.
 We state the desired correctness property for the type system formally as follows: \begin{theorem} Suppose $\Sigma \vdash q : K \tri V$ is derivable using the rules in Fig.~\ref{fig:wf}.
 Then $q$ denotes a function from $Inst(\Sigma)$ to relations $R : K \tri V$. \end{theorem} \begin{proof} The proof is by induction on the structure of derivations of $\Sigma \vdash q : K \tri V$.
 Most cases are standard or straightforward.
-The interesting cases are those where constraints are imposed to try to preserve the finite map property: for example, projection-away and discriminated union.
+The interesting cases are those where constraints are necessary to preserve the finite map property: for example, projection-away and discriminated union.
 We sketch the reasoning in each case.

 For projection-away, we may only discard value fields, so the key fields in the result are the same as those in the input relation resulting from evaluating the subquery.
 Hence, the finite map property is preserved.